 So what made The Good Mixer such a place to be seen when Britpop was in its ascendency during the 1990s?

-Because a lot of the indie labels are scattered around the Camden area it is inevitable that the artists would be seeking a drinking establishment nearby and Blur guitarist Graham Coxon was one of those.
-He wasn’t looking for anywhere Rock n’ Roll just sought a quiet place to disappear with a pint, and to be honest The Good Mixer is pretty nondescript apart from its reputation as a magnet for celebrity punters.
-You could almost walk straight past this small pub on Inverness Road, Camden Town as it isn’t on any major high street like the others mentioned.
-Convenience seems to have been the indie appeal until Liam Gallagher from Oasis walked in one day saw Coxon sitting in a corner and a throwaway comment turned into their much publicised feud and ultimately a battle to top the charts.
-The pub was also a favourite for musicians from Pulp and Elastica signed their first major record deal at the bar.
-Pretenders to the indie throne such as Menswear, who never enjoyed the mainstream success of the aforementioned also wanted to be seen there.
-Sometimes what happens is a bit of a London buzz happens for no apparent reason.
-One or two make it their local and suddenly a movement emerges.
-Well for whatever reason The Good Mixer became ‘the’ pub at the centre of the Brit-Pop music revolution.
+Because a lot of the indie labels were scattered around the Camden area, it was inevitable that those artists might seek a drinking establishment nearby and Blur guitarist Graham Coxon was one of those.
+He wasn’t looking for anywhere rock n’ roll just a quiet place to disappear with a pint, and, to be honest, The Good Mixer is pretty nondescript apart from its reputation as a magnet for celebrity punters.
+You could almost walk straight past this small Irish pub on Inverness Street, just beyond the street market, as it isn’t on any major high street like the others mentioned.
+Convenience and locality seem to have been the main indie appeal until Liam Gallagher from Oasis walked in one day, saw Coxon sitting in a corner and a throwaway comment turned into their much publicised feud and ultimately a battle to top the charts.
+The feud would see fans flocking for a pint and a chance to see their heroes staring each other out.

+More pop pawns then pretenders to the indie throne, Menswear never enjoyed the mainstream success of the likes of Oasis, Pulp and Elastica.
+What often happens with popular celebrity bars and pubs is a bit of a London buzz happens for no apparent reason, one or two make it their local and suddenly an indie-watering hole emerges.
+Well for whatever reason, The Good Mixer became the pub at the centre of the Brit-Pop music revolution.